 Copy registration key

-Once the agent is registered, the agents key can be copied from the top of page.
+Once the agent is registered, the agent’s key can be copied from the top of page.
 The registration key is a one-time key used to setup the physical installation with the agent’s configuration.
 Once registration has been done, the agent will be tied to its virtual representation in the front-end.

 Copy the “registration key” to the clipboard, using the button next to “registration key”.